Ten Tottenham fans injured in Rome attack

 The 10, nine British and one American, were attacked outside a pub near the centre of Rome by dozens of masked men.
 One suffered injuries to an artery and is in a serious condition.

+"We will have to wait and see if there is anything to act upon," Tottenham coach Andre Villas-Boas told reporters.
+"If there is, UEFA have to act."

+European football's governing body UEFA fined Lazio 40,000 euros last month for racist chanting directed at black players in a match against Tottenham in London in September.

-A local resident who witnessed the violence and called the police said the assailants appeared to have planned the attack.
+A local resident who witnessed the violence outside the pub earlier on Thursday and called the police said the assailants appeared to have planned the attack.

 "The Italians were very organised, with helmets, bats, even balaclavas.
 There were much fewer of the English," Giuseppe Tamborra said.